SMPS_back_to_top.svgleft_arrow.svgarticle_arrow.svg

 How to Use Minimalism in Content Management

-As a practical exercise, I've borrowed some ideas from The Minimalists' ebook 16 Rules for Living With Less and looked at them through the lens of A/E/C content management.
+As a practical exercise, I've borrowed some ideas from The Minimalists' ebook 16 Rules for Living with Less and looked at them through the lens of A/E/C content management.
 For those willing to dive right in, here are two possible games to involve your team in a content clean-up effort (bonus points: boost the competitive spirit with a prize or reward for the winner):

 • Try a 30-Day Minimalism Challenge: Gather your team of knowledge managers or set up a small representative committee from your team to participate.
 Create a temporary "Trash" folder that all participants can access.
 On Day 1, everyone finds one piece of unnecessary content and puts it in the "Trash" folder—maybe a duplicate of a resource, an outdated boilerplate narrative, or a presentation slide deck introducing a long-ago initiative.
 On Day 2, get rid of two pieces of unnecessary content, and so on.
 Whoever makes it the closest to 30 days wins!